Skip to main content

 No need to panic!
 If you have been diagnosed with an STI, it does not automatically mean that you are infertile.
 First and foremost, pay close attention to your symptoms and head to your gynecologist's office to get tested and discuss your sexual health.
 Communication is key.

-However, it’s always good to know the signs of infertility and when to seek help.
-If you’re under the age of 35 and have been trying to conceive for one year with no success (or if you’re over 35 and have been trying to conceive for six months with no success), this constitutes infertility.
+If you’re under 35 and have been trying to conceive for one year with no success (or over 35 and have been trying to conceive for six months with no success), this fits the traditional definition of infertility.

-If you fall into one of these categories, it is recommended that you see a reproductive endocrinologist.
+If you fall into any of these categories, it is recommended that you see a reproductive endocrinologist.
 If you’re actively trying to conceive, your doctor will help you determine the appropriate path for you, such as intrauterine insemination (IUI) or in vitro fertilization (IVF).
-If you aren’t ready for a baby, you can discuss options like cryopreservation (freezing your eggs).

 Sexual Health, Emotions & Infertility